cau-se/esm-architecture-analysis-replication-package/models/mitgcm/README.md

 **Note:** This will automatically create a new experiments file with `tutorial_barotropic_gyre` as only entry.

+You can run all experiments from the verification directory of mitgcm.
-While the script tries to setup all experiments as intended, some will not run or even compile.
-These need additional setup instructions which can be found in the respective experiment folder.
+However, some need additional setup and the experiment may not run as intended.
+These experiments have additional instructions which can be found in the respective experiment folder.

 You also may want to increase the runtime of certain experiments, to